RonydaEssam/invoice-app/README.md

 | Order | A client's request, grouping one or more services |
 | OrderItem | A single service line within an order (service + quantity) |
 | Invoice | Generated from an order, tracks total + payment status |

 ## Features

 - Full CRUD for all 4 resources
+- Authentication: signup/login/logout, protected routes on both frontend and backend
+- PDF receipt generation for any invoice
 - Nested order creation (order + items in one API call)
 - Auto-calculated invoice totals from order items
 - Status filtering on orders and invoices